-- Bake for 4 hours at approximately 75 C (165 F.) Prior to part removal the circuit board should be pre-heated for one hour prior to removal of the part.
-If possible perform reflow immediately upon removal of the circuit board from the oven after completion of the baking cycle.
-If the circuit board must sit between the pre-heat and removal, it may sit for the maximum of one night only in a dry atmosphere.
+Bake for 4 hours at approximately 75 C (165 F.) Prior to part removal, the circuit board should be pre-heated for one hour prior to removal of the part.
+If possible, perform reflow immediately upon the removal of the circuit board from the oven after completion of the baking cycle.
+If the circuit board must sit between the pre-heat and removal, it may sit for a maximum of one night only in a dry atmosphere.

 Procedure - Installation Process

-- Apply liquid flux to all the solder filled holes or to the component leads if the component has been inserted into open holes.
-Apply the flux to both the top and bottom side.
+Apply liquid flux to all the solder-filled holes or to the component leads if the component has been inserted into open holes.
+Apply the flux to both the top and bottom sides.

 Place the circuit board over the nozzle.
 Check the position using the alignment light.